universetraveller/catena4j/docs/API.md

 ```python
 def register_entry_point(f: Callable) -> None
 ```
 Register the main entry point of the program.
+The registered entry point would be called after system initialization.
+Users can customize how the command works here.
+The default entry point is the command line entry point.

 **Parameters**:
 - `f`: Function to use as entry point